Kempinski Residences Miami Design District

 The residences are configured for primary residents and international buyers who want hotel-grade service without living in a hotel.
 Two- to four-bedroom layouts from approximately 2,100 to over 3,100 square feet, plus six private townhomes, suit both full-time occupants and those who divide time between cities.
 Eleven-foot ceilings, ten-foot-deep balconies, private elevator lobbies, and full Gaggenau kitchens are specified for daily living rather than short stays.
 Buyers who value cultural proximity, walkability to retail and dining, and managed service tend to be the natural fit.

-The project is developed by Miami-based DaGrosa Capital Partners, with the residences developed, marketed, and sold by the project entity Biscayne Residences Holdings LLC.
-The Kempinski name is used under license from Kempinski Hotels SA, and Kempinski's role centers on the management and service standards of the completed residences.
-Architecture is by Arquitectonica, interiors by Rockwell Group, and landscape by Enea.
-This is an integrated team of established names rather than a single licensing arrangement.
+Residences are sold as private freehold condominiums, with the Kempinski name used under license from Kempinski Hotels SA; Kempinski's role centers on the management and service standards of the completed residences.
+Architecture is by Arquitectonica, interiors by Rockwell Group, and landscape by Enea — an integrated team of established names.
+Ownership includes membership in the condominium association, which governs and funds the shared amenities and services, with pricing, deposit schedules, and availability confirmed on request.

 Residences are offered for private ownership in two 23-story towers totaling 132 residences, six townhomes, and 22 private guest suites available to residents.
 The published payment structure includes a reservation deposit, a contract deposit, and staged deposits at groundbreaking and top-off, with the balance due at closing.
 Groundbreaking is anticipated in 2027, with closings anticipated in 2029.
 Prospective buyers should confirm current pricing, availability, and deposit terms directly, as these are subject to change.